open-life-science/open-life-science.github.io/index.md

 - Become a member of the community
 - Exchange skills and build your profiles
-- Highlight your resources by sharing the community
+- Highlight your resources by sharing with the community
 - Collaborate with others in Open Science projects
 - Develop projects to publish online
 - Participate in designing this program by sharing your feedback and experience